getnacelle/nacelle-js/packages/sanity-plugin-nacelle-input/README.md

 The best way to test changes to this plugin is by using `npm link` to use it from a Sanity project with the plugin installed.
 The instructions for doing that should be below:

-1. Open your local fork of this project in your terminal
+1. Open your local fork of this project in your terminal.
 2. Run `npm run build` to generate the dist files for this project locally.
-3. Run `npm link` to setup an npm symlink for this project
+3. Run `npm link` to setup an npm symlink for this project.
 4. (Optional) Run `npm run build -- --watch`, this will automatically rebuild whenever you make any local changes
 5. In another terminal, navigate to an existing Sanity project which has this plugin installed.
-(If you don't have one, you can follow the instructions above to create one)
+(If you don't have one, you can follow the instructions above to create one).
 6. Run `npm link @nacelle/sanity-plugin-nacelle-input` - this will link the version of the `@nacelle/sanity-plugin-nacelle-input` in your local Sanity Project to your local clone of this repo.
 7. Run your command to start Sanity Studio, e.g. `npm run start`.
 You should see any changes you've made locally to this repo in your studio.
    - If you used the watch command in step 4, you should be able to make changes to this repo and then reload the page to see them reflected in the studio.